Lepton-team/WinLep/README.md

 WinLep was created to make use of the awesome Lepton tool/format for a Windows user which at least knows how to use the CMD, rewarding him with lots of free disk space.
 (GUI version probably coming soon)

+When you install WinLep you technically install more free disk space.

 WinLep supports the conversion of all of the following file extensions:
 - `.jpg, .jpeg, .jpe, .jif, .jfif, .jfi`